CJ-SPT/LEGACY-SPT-RELEASES/README.md

 # Installation

 Due to recent events, this is now access controlled via the discord above.
-If you were an ass in SPT support, you were cross banned and are out of luck.
+If you were an ass in SPT support when asking about previous versions, you were cross banned and are out of luck.

 # Credits